K-1 and Other Tax Information

 Tax Information

-Unitholders with questions concerning their Schedule K-1 should contact:
+Unitholders with questions concerning their Schedule K-1 and Schedule K-3 should contact:

 Evolve Transition Infrastructure LP